hirosystems/docs/docs/tutorials/clarity-billboard.md

 The contract is now capable of updating the `billboard-message`.

-## Step 4: transfer STX to set message
+## Step 4: Transfer STX to set message

 In this step, you'll modify the `set-message` function to add a cost in STX tokens, that increments by a set amount each time the message updates.